Lucy Hardie specialises in fine pen and ink drawings. Her meticulously rendered work reveals an otherworldly mystery and beauty.

 Do you work intuitively or more consciously?

 I work both intuitively and consciously.
 I allow my work to emerge intuitively, but then through an ongoing process of consideration and analysis, I gain a consciousness about the work.
-I have never given birth (my daughter is adopted) but I consider making art like having a baby – you gestate (the idea), it emerges unknown to you, and through a process of physical and emotional investment and commitment, it becomes very known to you, and in the process, reveals something about yourself to you.
+I have never given birth (my child is adopted) but I consider making art like having a baby – you gestate (the idea), it emerges unknown to you, and through a process of physical and emotional investment and commitment, it becomes very known to you, and in the process, reveals something about yourself to you.

 What’s your favourite colour to work with?